-Word Select by Marcus Green is a Moodle plugin that lets you pick and choose words as Quiz question answers.
-But it might be better off thought of as a scripting addon that provides plenty of exploration.
+Word Select and Gapfill, by Marcus Green, are Moodle plugins that make it easy for teachers and students to create questions.
+Word Select lets you pick and choose words as Quiz question answers.
+But it might be better off thought of as a scripting add-on that provides plenty of exploration.

 Within a paragraph or HTML element, wrap you answers into square brackets (you can change the delimiting characters).
 Answers to what, you might ask?
 Don’t let our answer limit the options of what you can do.
 But do take a look at Green’s own creative uses of Word Select: